Meet the 2018 Youth Advisory Group

 I am passionate about co-creating solutions that deliver quality outcomes for all.

 Hiya!
-I’m Abby McRoberts, a year 13 student at Aotea College in Porirua and next year I’ll be studying at Victoria University of Wellington.
+I’m Abby McRoberts and I am studying at Victoria University of Wellington.
 I’m super excited to be a member of the Youth Advisory Group for 2018 and to take part in the Online Youth Forum.
 I can't wait to hear the insights from people all across NZ and to share my own.
 I'm passionate about student voice and students being involved in decision making with teachers and staff, to ensure processes in school and education reflect what students need.
 I'm also passionate about student wellbeing, making sure students know the importance of looking after our wellbeing so we are able to achieve what we want to achieve.
-I’m looking forward to 2018 and the great discussions to come.
+I’m looking forward to the great discussions to come.